opendilab/DI-orchestrator/docs/architecture.md

 ### API Definitions

-According to the characteristics of DI-engine framework, we use K8s Custom Resource to define the DIJob resource, which is used to define the desired state of a DI-engine Reinforcement Learning(RL) job, including images, startup commands, mount volumes, and the number of workers, etc..
+According to the characteristics of DI-engine framework, we use K8s Custom Resource to define the DIJob resource, which is used to define the desired state of a DI-engine Reinforcement Learning(RL) job, including images, startup commands, mount volumes, and the task's type and number, etc..

 Definition and meaning of each field in DIJobSpec is as follows: